Mathematics with a Concentration in Actuarial Science, B.S.

 What is actuarial science and what do actuaries do?
 Actuaries are professionals trained in mathematics, statistics, economics, and finance to solve problems involving long-term financial impacts on future events.
 Their skills are greatly valued by organizations that need to quantify financial risks.
 Actuaries are in high demand and are most commonly employed in the insurance, financial services, and health care industries, as well as in government agencies.

-The actuarial profession is one of the most respected, well-compensated and rewarding fields today.
-It is consistently rated as one of the best jobs in America based on factors such as job environment, salary, employment outlook, stress level and growth opportunities.
+The actuarial profession is one of the most respected, well-compensated, and rewarding fields today.
+It is consistently rated as one of the best jobs in America based on factors such as job environment, salary, employment outlook, stress level, and growth opportunities.
 The Actuarial Science program at the University of Saint Joseph will give you the knowledge and skills necessary for meeting the demands of an actuarial career.
-You will be prepared to pass actuarial exams and stand out as a candidate for summer internships.
+This program is designed to help you prepare to sit for actuarial exams and stand out as a candidate for summer internships.

 Being an Actuary is consistently rated as one of the best careers in America in terms of work environment, employment outlook, job security, growth opportunity, and salary.
 Actuarial science is the most valuable college major, according to a Bankrate.com study of 162 degrees.